tensorfreitas/lunatask-mcp/README.md

         "type": "manual",
         "value": "user_created"
       },
-      "tags": ["work", "urgent"]
     }
   ],
   "metadata": {
     "retrieved_at": "session-id-123",
-    "encrypted_fields_note": "Fields like 'name' and 'notes' are not included due to LunaTask's E2E encryption" }
+    "encrypted_fields_note": "Fields like 'name' and 'note' are not included due to LunaTask's E2E encryption" }
 }
 ```